Ancient Peoples in Yorkshire

 The Romans gradually made inroads and ruled a large area of the island of Great Britain but their grip on Yorkshire was mainly in the east and north.

 It is thought that the West of Yorkshire did not become Romanised to any great extent.
-There is some archaeological evidence of Romans around Leeds, especially at Adel, and also at Tadcaster but nowhere near as much as has been found at York.
+There is some archaeological evidence of Romans around Leeds, especially at Adel, and also at Tadcaster but much more has been found at York.

 The Romans began to leave parts of Britain in 383 AD.
 By 410 AD, all the Romans-held territories in Britain had been relinquished, as they retreated to defend their European territories against an army of Visigoths (northern European “barbarian” tribesmen), who were attacking other parts of the Roman Empire.
 This left the inhabitants of Britain to fight the invading Jutes, Angles and Saxons on their own.